deepjets/deepjets/README.rst

 or on Mac OS::

-   brew install cgal gmp boost
+   brew install cgal gmp boost wget

 Set up the environment variables (always do this, even after installing for the first time) by sourcing setup.sh.
 If desired, first change the software